zwell/open-swe-gitlab/apps/docs/README.md

-# Open Agent Platform Docs
+# Open SWE Docs

-The OAP docs are built with Mintlify.
+The Open SWE docs are built with Mintlify.
 To preview the docs locally, run the following command:

 ```bash
 npx mintlify dev